See terrific trails and parks to walk a dog just off the highway

-Disclaimer: Depending on the season, some of these stops may be closed due to weather, construction or any number of reasons.
+Disclaimer: Depending on the season, some of these pet friendly stops may be closed due to weather, construction or any number of reasons.
 Some may also have amenities closed or removed.
 Check ahead before setting out to a destination.

 Reminder: Always bring extra food and water for your pooch, as well as a towel and dog bags to pick up waste.
 Remember to be courteous to others and keep your pet safe by keeping them leashed where required, and pick up after them.
 Remember to leash your dog before exiting the vehicle and bring sealable zip-lock bags in case the spot doesn’t have a trash can for the waste.

 —The top photo is at Ruby Beach.
 Photo is courtesy of the Olympic Peninsula Visitor Bureau.

 Road Trip Tips